Bagan, Myanmar

 There’s a photo on the inside cover of our Myanmar guidebook.
 It shows a landscape dotted with temples as far as the eyes could see.
 Ever since I saw that, I’d wanted to come to Bagan and see it for myself.

-Fast forward to short while after
+Fast forward to short while after, we arrived in Bagan.

 We arrived at 3 in the morning in the dark and deserted bus station.
 All the locals immediately got off and disappeared into the darkness, leaving behind a handful of sleepy, confused tourists still on the bus.
 We weren’t scheduled to arrive until 5 am.